 These soils have the general properties specified for the Gleysolic order and the Humic Gleysol great group.
-Typically they have a well-developed Ah horizon overlying gleyed B and C horizons.
-They may have organic surface horizons, an eluvial horizon, and a C horizon that does not have dull colors and mottling indicative of gleying.
+Typically, they have a well-developed Ah horizon overlying gleyed B and C horizons.
+They may have organic surface horizons, an eluvial horizon, and a C horizon that does not have the dull colors and mottling that indicate gleying.